gstack/parseq/index.md

 {% endhighlight %}
 Paramter `results[0-4]` contains the content of file[0-4].
 Values are guaranteed to be in the same order as the calls to `this()`.

-Parameter err contains the first encountered err if any
+Parameter err contains the first encountered err if any.

 # TESTING